ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/contribute/vendor-contributions/index.md

 If you only need to add a tracking pixel with dynamic parameters to your tracking URL, check out [`amp-pixel`](../../../components/reference/amp-pixel.md).
 Be sure to document usage on your support pages for developers that may want to use your technology with AMP.

-There are 20+ analytics providers who have added support to amp-analytics.
+There are analytics providers who have added support to amp-analytics.
 Here is a [sample pull request](https://github.com/ampproject/amphtml/pull/1595) from the analytics provider [Parse.ly](https://www.parsely.com/help/integration/google-amp/).

 [**amp-call-tracking**](../../../components/reference/amp-call-tracking.md)

 If you provide call tracking measurement services, your use case may be supported with [`amp-call-tracking`](../../../components/reference/amp-call-tracking.md).
 This component dynamically replaces a phone number in a hyperlink to enable call tracking, by executing a CORS request to substitute the number.

-To learn more about how this extension might work for you, please see the [reference documentation](../../../components/reference/amp-call-tracking.md).
+To learn more about how this component might work for you, please see the [reference documentation](../../../components/reference/amp-call-tracking.md).

 ## Level three contribution